rmetzler/bliki/wiki/devops/autodeploy.md

 wish on my worst enemy.)

-5. For each service, in each environment, there is a canonical series of steps that produce a "deployed" system.
+5. For each service, in each environment, there is a canonical series of steps that produce a “deployed” system.

 -----